 Since 2018, Lao PDR has been making progress on some aspects of trade facilitation by implementing the Trade Facilitation Roadmap for 2017-22, which was adopted in 2017 with the goals of reducing the time taken for completing the regulatory formalities by 50% and the documentation for exports-imports by 30%.
 The Prime Minister's Order no. 12/PM on facilitating import-export, temporary import, transit, and transfer goods in Lao PDR was issued in 2019.
-Amongst the main activities that were carried out include developing institutional mechanisms for effective coordination amongst line departments and strengthening governance structures at the sub-national level for improved communication, monitoring, and implemented and some priority measures, like the publication of Service Charters, establishment of the National Single Window, enabling regulations for digital signatures, centralisation of payments and one-stop inspections, etc. have been delayed.
+Amongst the main activities that were carried out include developing institutional mechanisms for effective coordination amongst line departments and strengthening governance structures at the sub-national level for improved communication, monitoring, and implementation.
+However, cross-border cooperation and regional integration has been partially implemented and some priority measures, like the publication of Service Charters, establishment of the National Single Window, enabling regulations for digital signatures, centralisation of payments and one-stop inspections, etc. have been delayed.

-Government agencies have streamlined procedures and times for dealing with documents related to the import of vehicle spare parts and the export of minerals.1 The procedure regarding mineral exports will take only 3 days by reducing the frequency of issuing Customs Letters from every shipment to the checkpoints, as well as shortening document processing of concerned ministries, particularly the Ministry of Energy and Mines.
+Government agencies have streamlined procedures and times for dealing with documents related to the import of vehicle spare parts and the export of minerals.
+The procedure regarding mineral exports will take only 3 days by reducing the frequency of issuing Customs Letters from every shipment to the checkpoints, as well as shortening document processing of concerned ministries, particularly the Ministry of Energy and Mines.